kasper-piskorski/docs/pages/documentation/3-core-api/advanced-schema-definition.md

 ---
 title: Defining an Advanced Schema
-keywords: core, schema
+keywords: schema
 last_updated: August 23, 2016
-tags: [core-api, java]
+tags: [graph-api, java]
-summary: "Demonstrates how to create an advanced schema for a Mindmaps knowledge graph."
+summary: "Demonstrates how to create an advanced schema for a MindmapsDB knowledge graph."
 sidebar: documentation_sidebar
 permalink: /documentation/core-api/advanced-schema-definition.html
 folder: documentation
 ---

-This document introduces some advanced schema concepts, which you can use to create more expressive Mindmaps graphs.
+This document introduces some advanced schema concepts, which you can use to create more expressive MindmapsDB graphs.
 We recommend that you read our document about [defining a simple schema](simple-schema-definition.html) before continuing.

-Here, we also discuss creating a graph which supports Mindmaps reasoning and inference features.
+Here, we also discuss creating a graph which supports MindmapsDB reasoning and inference features.

 ## Sub-Classing Types